kaosat-dev/Blenvy/crates/bevy_gltf_blueprints/README.md

                 library_folder: "advanced/models/library".into() // replace this with your blueprints library path , relative to the assets folder,
                 format: GltfFormat::GLB,// optional, use either  format: GltfFormat::GLB, or  format: GltfFormat::GLTF, or  ..Default::default() if you want to keep the default .glb extension, this sets what extensions/ gltf files will be looked for by the library
-                aabbs: true, // defaults to false, enable this to automatically calculate aabb for the scene/blueprint ..Default::default()
+                aabbs: true, // defaults to false, enable this to automatically calculate aabb for the scene/blueprint
+                material_library: true,  // defaults to false, enable this to enable automatic injection of materials from material library files
+                material_library_folder: "materials".into() //defaults to "materials" the folder to look for for the material files
+                ..Default::default()
             }
         )